“Greek and Latin languages and literatures are fundamental to Western Civilization.”

-In the Lower Fourth, the girls continue to have three lessons a week, and again we use the Cambridge Latin Course as the basis, but add to this with our own resources.
+In the Lower Fourth, the girls continue to have three lessons a week, and again we use the Cambridge Latin Course as the basis, but add to this from our own resources.
 As the textbook is set in Roman Britain, we take the opportunity to learn about Boudicca and the role of women in the ancient world.
 We also give girls a chance to do some Classical Greek so that they can consider whether they wish to take this up in the Upper Fourth.

 Pupils have the opportunity to add Greek to their studies in Upper Fourth (Year 9), when they can learn the alphabet and the basic linguistic structures for three lessons a week, before commencing the GCSE course.

 Both Latin and Greek can be studied at GCSE level, where the skills of translation and comprehension are enhanced by the literary study of prose and verse texts written by some of the great Roman and Greek authors.

-Pupils are able to pursue their love of Classical language and literature into the Sixth Form, where we offer both Latin and Greek for the OCR AS and A Level qualifications.
+Pupils are able to pursue their love of Classical language and literature into the Sixth Form, where we offer both Latin and Greek for the OCR A Level qualifications.
 A wide range of texts is studied alongside the texts set for examination, so that pupils gain an insight into the history and culture of the Greeks and Romans through contemporary writing.
-The skills which are practised during the Sixth Form are those of close analysis, accuracy, fluency, essay writing and the consideration of historical and political context, all of which will stand the pupils in good stead for any university course.
+The skills which are practiced during the Sixth Form are those of close analysis, accuracy, fluency, essay writing and the consideration of historical and political context, all of which will stand the pupils in good stead for any university course.

-Trips and events form a major part of the Classics Calendar.
-We offer lots of extra-curricular activities across the year groups, such as a day trip to Fishbourne Roman Palace, a visit from a Roman soldier, our very successful Caroline Lawrence workshop (in conjunction with the English department’s literary festival) and many other opportunities for the girls to dive into the ancient world and all its wonders!
+Trips and events form a major part of the Classics Department calendar.
+We offer lots of extra-curricular activities across the year groups, such as a day trip to Fishbourne Roman Palace, a visit from a Roman soldier, our very successful Caroline Lawrence workshop (in conjunction with the English Department’s literary festival) and many other opportunities for the girls to dive into the ancient world and all its wonders!
 We also facilitate trips to Classics lectures and organise special classical cultural days at School.